Bhaveshpatil44/-SmartWarehouse-Management-using-AI-and-Sensors/docs/architecture.md

-# 🐀 System Architecture: Warehouse Rat Monitoring and Mitigation
+# 🐀 System Architecture: Warehouse Rat Monitoring and Migratrion

 This system uses a decoupled microservice architecture to scale from simple detection to a real-time recommendation engine.
 Communication between all services is asynchronous via a Redis Message Broker (Pub/Sub).